BawdyAnarchist/quBSD/Future_Development.md

 Networking is still dicey.
 Hit and miss.
 Sometimes works, other times doesnt.
 	- Might need to write daemons for dhclient and dhcpd servers
+	- I notice it comes up fine if all jails have already started before startx (and qb-start -a).
+Maybe it's double running qb-start -a that's the problem)

 dispVM
 	- Add new class and boot practices